 A gift closet is a space in your home (not necessarily a closet) that you stock with toys, household items and other potential gifts for future events.
 It saves both time (no last minute trips to Target to buy gifts without being able to research prices) and money (don’t you HATE paying full price for anything?).
 Gift-giving doesn’t have to be expensive right?

 Planning a Gift Closet

 Make a list of anticipated annual events.
 Take an inventory of occasions for the next 12 months.
-Do your kids attend lots of birthday parties from friends at school?
+Do your kids attend lots of birthday parties for friends at school?
 Need teacher gifts for the holidays?
 Do you have a summer of weddings?
 Lots of friends buying houses?
 Do you need to have extra items around the house for grandkids or visitors?
 By anticipating the recipient you can know if you need puzzles or gift baskets!

 Grab a piece of paper (or an excel spreadsheet) and make the list.
 Who you need the item for, some items they would like and how much you would like to spend on them.
 This will give you a good idea of what to keep in your stash!

 Need some ideas?
 Check out Ten Things Frugal People Love!

 Buy everything atleast 50% off or under $10- including the gift wrap, bows, tissue paper, and other wrapping supplies.
 Most people are happy with items 20% or 30% off.
 But you aren’t most people.
 You are frugal.
 You scoff at a mere 25% discount.

 You know that you can shop the toy clearance at Target in January and July for deep discounts.
 You know you can grab things on end caps at drug stores.
 You know that a Christmas coffee mug purchased after Christmas can be filled the next year with a $5 Starbucks gift card and it will still hold coffee.
 You know Amazon has a whole section of items atleast 70% off.